Orthospinology is a subspecialty of chiropractic healthcare targeted to the upper cervical spine.

 Orthospinology Adjustment Before and After

-The before and after pictures (below) from www.orthospinology.org show an average individual and how misaligned their spine may be before a spinal correction.
+These before and after pictures from www.orthospinology.org show an average individual and how misaligned their spine may be before a spinal correction.

 Posture Before Orthospinology Treatment